Jump-King-Modding-Platform/docs/docs/logging.md

 }
 ```

-## Use a temporary logger
-You can also use ```LogManager.TempLogger``` if you need to quickly debug something.
+### 2. Temporary logger
+Mainly used for logging messages that are temporary and not meant to be included with the released plugin.

+It is just a static readonly ```ILogger``` called ```LogManager.TempLogger```.

 :::caution
-Refrain from using this in a release build as it would be difficult to locate the source of the message.
+Refrain from including this in a release as it would be difficult to locate the source of the message.
 :::

 ```csharp title=MyPlugin.cs